thoughtbot/superglue/README.md

 By sitting on a different mimetype, there are no additional routes that we have to add to our `routes.rb` beyond the client facing ones.
 And since the relationship between the `index.props` and `index.jsx` is always one-to-one, we can get away with just integration tests.
 This means less testing, less code, and greater productivity.

+### And Navigation?

+Breezy started as a fork of Turbolinks 3/Turbograft, and works in similar fashion.
+As soon as you use `visit` or `remote`, Breezy will request the props of `your_next_page.js.props`, add them to the redux store, push history, and render the correct component.
+Breezy will also manage the back button for you, pressing back will restore the `previous_page.js.props` and render the previous component.

 ## Installation

 Make sure you have webpacker installed on your Rails application.